griffithsh/squads/GOALS.md

 Intents would be translated to Actions like "move to the hex to the SW, then SW, then SW, then S" and "use skill Y on M,N".

 I guess the line is that intents can be non-specific, Actions must be concrete.

-Intents map to configurable pseudo-script elements in a UI that the player can set up to automate the behaviours their heroes perform.